All Episodes

 And I have had nobody take me up on that challenge.

-And I know someone from the governor's office went to the health department to say, what are your problems with this?
+And I know someone from the governor's office went to the health department to say, hey, what are your problems with this?

-And they tried to nickel-dime me.
+And they tried to nickel dime me.

-I actually reported that to the governor.
+And she was completely, I mean, appalled and went back and actually reported that to the governor.

 West of the Rockies, you're on the air with Rodney Barker.